What is the Age of Consent in Michigan?

 With authority in the Michigan case of People v.
 Cash, 351 NW2d 822 (Mich.
 1984), the rule still stands even if the victim looks, acts, or tells you that he or she is older.

-It is important that you know that the Michigan age of consent laws only apply to explicitly heterosexual conducts.
-With that said, general age of consent laws throughout the U.S. apply to both homosexual and heterosexual conduct, alike, no matter if the statutes directly address the issue or not
+You must know that the Michigan age of consent laws only apply to explicitly heterosexual conduct.
+With that said, the general age of consent laws throughout the U.S. apply to both homosexual and heterosexual conduct, alike, no matter if the statutes directly address the issue or not

 Get an Experienced Lawyer